yongsinp/EmergenCease/README.md

 models if necessary.
 Refer to [Additional Resources](#additional-resources) for more information on Hugging Face authentication.

 You can pass the token with the model name, or set a `HF_TOKEN` environment variable.
-To set the enviroment variable, add the following to `.bashrc` or run the command to set up Hugging Face authentication
+To set the enviroment variable, add the following to `.bashrc` or run the command to set up the Hugging Face authentication token:
-token:

 ```bash
 export HF_TOKEN="YOUR_HF_TOKEN"  # Replace with your actual Hugging Face token